Academic Credit for Internships and Co-ops

 How to Apply and Course Assignments

 Students who want to apply for academic credit must complete and submit the Internship/Co-op Application for Academic Credit.
 Once the course has been registered and paid for, students are responsible for completing the required assignments by the appropriate deadline.
-Please see the syllabus below for details.

 Note: Applications must be completed and submitted before starting the internship or co-op.
 Credit can only be earned in the semester that the internship is taking place.
 No credit will be granted for past internships/co-ops.